Never miss a beat! Sign up for the Flint Beat newsletter.

 It was a business plan, Johnson explained, for an ethnic beauty supply store.
 It outlined everything from a market analysis to possible locations, paid for and created by a professional.

 A young, Black father at the time, Johnson set lofty goals for his family.
 A barber by trade, he was self-made, an entrepreneur.
 In 2006, he even moved the family from Flint to Atlanta where his sister lived, for an opportunity to grow his business and career.
 He was ready for the next step, a business that would leave a legacy for generations to come.

 He waited for his cousin’s response.
 The rest of his family called him crazy.
 It was a well-known fact that Korean Americans had for years controlled the market.
-It was rare to see someone who looked like him running an ethic beauty supply store.
+It was rare to see someone who looked like him running a beauty supply store.
 Yet, the industry thrived on Black dollars.

 But Johnson knew it was possible to funnel the money back into his own community, to support them.
 Across the street in his Atlanta neighborhood, a Black woman owned her own beauty supply shop.
 Johnson could see it from the window in his townhouse.